-English 9 (0100), English 9 Honors (0101): This course introduces students to broad areas of literature (novels, plays, short stories and poetry) and provides them with a variety of writing experiences.
+English 9 (0100): This course introduces students to broad areas of literature (novels, plays, short stories and poetry) and provides them with a variety of writing experiences.

 During the year, items such as critiques, narrative, descriptive and argumentative essays, along with a research paper, will be written.
 The student will learn how to use the Library Media Center.
 Freshmen will refine their grammar, punctuation, mechanics, spelling, vocabulary and research skills.
 Reading, writing, listening and speaking skills will be strengthened.
-(1.0 unit) The key differences between English 9 and English 9 Honors will be rooted in increased course rigor and intended enrichment that will challenge the students to read and write at more complex levels of depth and expression.
-Entrance into English Honors will be based on student performance in ELA in 8th grade as well as teacher recommendation and department approval.
+(1.0 unit)

-English 10 (0120), English 10H (0121): This course continues the development of composition skills on a more sophisticated level and is designed to help students acquire an appreciation of the short story, the novel, drama, poetry and the essay.
+English 10 (0120), 10H (0121): This course continues the development of composition skills on a more sophisticated level and is designed to help students acquire an appreciation of the short story, the novel, drama, poetry and the essay.
 The completion of a research paper is required of all students.
-Placement in English 10 Honors does not guarantee placement in English 11 Honors.
-Placement will depend upon a student's GPA for the first two marking periods plus his/her performance on the midterm exam.
 (1.0 unit)